Introduction to navigation

 Beginners 1 day mountain navigation course

-You should then take a little time to practice and consolidate what you have learned before doing day 2 of the course.
+You should then take a little time to practice and consolidate what you have learned before progressing to higher courses.

 We will be using the facilities of the Brockagh Resource Centre for the morning of this course.
 Mid-morning tea, coffee and biscuits are included in the course fee.

 Lunch is available at the centre, or in the village.

 - Understanding the nature of the map as a two dimensional plan.

 - Use of map symbols and scales on a range of maps, (1:50,000 and 1:30,000).